How much do I need to retire at 55?

 “So if your annual expenditure is £30,000, then £600,000 would not be enough.”

-As well as life expectancy, you also need to consider inflation.
+In addition to life expectancy, you also need to consider inflation.
 The idea of living off the same level of income each year is not realistic.
-In retirement, you need to consider the cost of living.
+With early retirement, you need to consider the cost of living.
 This is especially important through periods of high inflation.
 The risk of retirement longevity should also be a concern.

 Ultimately the amount of capital you need to retire on will vary from person to person.
-We take into account
+We take this into account.

 • Future pension contributions